Creating Scheduled Tasks

 Yearly tasks are fairly straight forward in that you specify the date and time that the task should run, and how many years it should be before the task is repeated.

 You probably won't want all of your scheduled tasks to run forever, so we have created the facility for you to set a task to expire either after a set number of occurrences, or after a set date.

-Not related to Rocky balboa preparing for the big fight, but a way of setting a task to be ignored if it is missed.
+This provides the facility to set a task to be ignored if it is missed.

 For instance, let's say you have created a scheduled backup to run every day, but a problem somewhere means that the scheduled task has been unable to run for a week.
 When the problem is resolved, you would not want 7 backups to suddenly try to run all at once, and would in this case want to skip the task if it had been missed.

-By default, all tasks are created in an enabled state, which is a good thing as it means they can run.
+By default, all tasks are created in an enabled state..

-However you may have a task that you no longer want to run for some reason (but don't want to delete it), in which case you can temporarily disable the task by un-ticking the Enable this task tick box.
+However you may have a task that you no longer want to run for some reason (but don't want to delete it as you might want to reactivate it at a later date), in which case you can temporarily disable the task by un-ticking the Enable this task tick box.